guillim/nextjs-boilerplate/README.md

 #### Stripe
 We use Stripe for payments.
 Please create an account here [Stripe](https://stripe.com/).
 Stripe is always attached to a company.
 That is why for every user, there is automatically a company created for him.
 This way, it's easier to manage the payments, and easier to switch gather users to one company.

+#### Google Analytics
+We use Google Analytics to track the users.
+Please create an account here [Google Analytics](https://analytics.google.com/).
+Then add your id in the .env file

 ### Thanks